xanu001/xanu001/README.md

 ## Hi there 👋

+I'm Tom—a developer looking for work.
+I've been creating and collaborating since 2020.

 - 🔭 I’m currently working on cheapboosts & other client's websites.
 - 🌱 I’m currently learning Python & React, NextJS.
 - 👯 I’m looking to collaborate on many different projects.